bjkemp/vs-code-powerschool/README.md

 # TLIST_SQL Syntax Highlighting Extension for Visual Studio Code

-This is a dead end.
-Looks like as of 2019, VS Code no longer lets you edit the diagnostic queue for existing collections.
-Hopefully there will be a way around this at some point. (i.e. I can't get rid of javascript problem highlighting when using tlist_sqls in embedded javascript)

-This extension provides syntax highlighting for TList SQL statements in Visual Studio Code.
+This extension provides syntax highlighting and a snippet for TList SQL statements in Visual Studio Code.
 The author is not affiliated with PowerSchool.

 ## Features

-The extension adds syntax highlighting for TLIST_SQL statements enclosed in `[tlist_sql; ... ]` and `[/tlist_sql]` tags.
+The extension adds syntax highlighting for TLIST_SQL statements enclosed in `~[tlist_sql; ... ]` and `[/tlist_sql]` tags.
 The SQL statements are highlighted using the same syntax highlighting rules as the built-in SQL language support.

 ## Known Issues

-None, but this extension should be considered pre-alpha.

-## Release Notes

-Users appreciate release notes as you update your extension.
+* This extension does not overwrite javascript linting errors in the SQL statements.
+This is a limitation of the Visual Studio Code API that I hope to address in a future release.

 ### 0.0.1

-- Initial release of the TList SQL Syntax Highlighting Extension for Visual Studio Code.
+* Initial release of the TList SQL Syntax Highlighting Extension for Visual Studio Code.

 ## License